 Too Many Chiefs, Not Enough Indians

 Growing up there was this saying, "Too many chiefs, not enough Indians."
-Simply implying there are too many bosses/experts/authorities on a particular matter and not enough workers minding their own business.
+Simply implying there are too many experts/authorities on a particular matter and not enough people doing the work.
 The way I see it, the problem with having too many chiefs is rooted in inevitable conflict.
 Too many people in charge and you have yourself a power struggle.
-And there's generally not that many true authorities in a situation to warrant it.
-More like a bunch of self-proclaiming experts blinded by their own limited experiences and prejudices.
+(And there's generally not that many true authorities in a situation to warrant it if you ask me.
+More like a overwhelming number of self-proclaiming experts blinded by their own limited experiences and prejudices.)